emberjs/guides/source/components/triggering-changes-with-actions.md

 user clicks the button and then confirms.
 In this case, we'll find the user's account and delete it.

-First, we'll define what we want to happen when the user double clicks the button.
-In this case, we'll find the user's account and delete it.

 In Ember, each component can
 have a property called `actions`, where you put functions that can be [invoked by the user interacting with the component